Seed7

 Verify if a given Mersenne number is prime

 A Mersenne number is a number that is one less than a power of two (2**p-1).
-The Lucas-Lehmer test allows to check if a given Mersenne number is prime: For the prime p, the Mersenne number 2**p-1 is prime if and only if S(p-1) rem 2**p-1 = 0 where S(1)=4 and S(n)=S(n-1)**2-2.
+The Lucas-Lehmer test allows to check if a given Mersenne number is prime: For the odd prime p, the Mersenne number 2**p-1 is prime if and only if S(p-1) rem 2**p-1 = 0 where S(1)=4 and S(n)=S(n-1)**2-2.

 result

-var boolean: result is FALSE;
+var boolean: prime is TRUE;

 local